Stavro-Purdie/Universal-Digital-Visual-Follow-Spot-Interfacing-System/README.md

 # Universal-Digital-Visual-Follow-Spot-Interfacing-System
-This project aims to create a visually appealing way to control moving spotlights as followspots with multiple webcams, raspberry pis and RS485 based DMX adapters (DMXking, ENTTEC)
+This project aims to create a visually appealing way to control moving spotlights as followspots with multiple webcams, raspberry pis, RS485 based DMX adapters (DMXking, ENTTEC) and a main processing server (With a NVIDIA GPU)
+The project will do this through:
+ --> User Interaction >> Either using full manual or ML assisted tracking (Select the person you want to track) --> IR Tracking >> Through the use of IR tags
+ --> Real time machine learning >> Using photos of the performer aswell as real time tracking

-The project is currently in a Pre-Alpha phase, this project is always changing so as of Aug 17 the code in main IS NOT FUNCTIONAL
+The project is currently in a Pre-Alpha phase, the code is always changing sometimes for the worst.
-The Keyboard function works, with patching and fixture profiles HOWEVER they are about to be superseded.
+The Keyboard function works, with patching and fixture profiles HOWEVER they are about to be superseded (Check out GUI Branch).

 THIS PROGRAM IS DESIGNED TO ONLY BE RAN ON LINUX